carlosvreal/appbus/README.md

 ### Working Demo

-This app was build using Android, with support to versions 4.0.3 - 5.0.
+This app was built using Android 4.0.3 - 5.0.

-###Tools, libs:
+### Tools, libs:

 * Retrofit
 * OkHttp